cchudzicki-ocw-testing/12.006-fall-2022/content/pages/syllabus.md

 Among the many books on nonlinear dynamics and chaos, you may ﬁnd it interesting to consult, either during or after the course, the following:

-- P. Berg´e, Y. Pomeau, and C. Vidal, Order within Chaos: Towards a Deterministic Approach to Turbulence (Wiley, 1984).
-An undergraduate-level physical introduction to the subject.
+- Berge, P., Y. Pomeau, and C. Vidal, *Order within Chaos: Towards a Deterministic Approach to Turbulence.* Wiley-VCH, 1987.
+ISBN: 9780471849674.
+(An undergraduate-level physical introduction to the subject.)
-- M. Cross and H. Greenside, Pattern Formation and Dynamics in Nonequilibrium Systems,(Cambridge, 2009).
+- Cross, M. and H. Greenside, *Pattern Formation and Dynamics in Nonequilibrium Systems*.
+Cambridge University Press, 2009.
+ISBN: 9780521770507.
 - P. Cvitanovi´c, ed., Universality in Chaos (Adam Hilger Ltd., Bristol, 1984).
 Contains reprints of a number of original research papers in the ﬁeld.
 - P. Cvitanovi´c, R. Artuso, R. Mainieri, G. Tanner and G. Vattay, Chaos: Classical and Quan-tum, ChaosBook.org (Niels Bohr Institute, Copenhagen 2020)
 - J. Gleick, Chaos (Viking, New York, 1987).
 An excellent popular introduction.